lariosm/lariosm.github.io/CS460/HW5/index.md

 */
 ```

+## Step 7: Demoing the Website

-Step 7: At this stage, my views have all been written and all that's left to do is demo my website to confirm it works.
+At this stage, my views have all been written and all that's left to do is demo my website to confirm it works.
 [Click here to watch it in action.](https://www.youtube.com/watch?v=FY6gr9Uas9c&feature=youtu.be)

 NOTE: It seems like the video is not scaled right.
 I'm going to look into this and revise it if I have time.
 But for the most part it should be viewable.
 Well, at least from a 20 inch monitor.